AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 // sets series stroke
 series.stroke(function () {
     var attrs = this.attributes;
-    // if the stroke attribute exists in the SVG file then color it with a color set in the document return attrs ? attrs.stroke : this.sourceColor;
+    // if the stroke attribute exists in the SVG file, then color it with a color set in the document return attrs ? attrs.stroke : this.sourceColor;
 });
 ```